|directory||BSB Education||BSB lectures||Patient Earth||Search|

 Dear members and friends of Nature,

-spring has arrived at Bear Springs Blossom Nature Preserve.
+in about a month spring will arrive at Bear Springs Blossom Nature Preserve.

 A very difficult year lays behind us.
 First an exceptional drought, and we lost many more old oak trees, and cherry trees.